- Accommodation included

-As we start on our last riding day, we are approaching the end of our New Zealand Adventure (Unfortunately).
-We start the day with another beautiful ride along Lake Pukaki, before we turn into Route 8 towards Tercuka.
-Thereafter, we head for higher grounds on our way to today’s destination; Christchurch.
+As youstart on our last riding day, you are approaching the end of our New Zealand Adventure (Unfortunately).
+Youstart the day with another beautiful ride along Lake Pukaki, before you turn into Route 8 towards Tercuka.
+Thereafter, you head for higher grounds on our way to today’s destination; Christchurch.
 Christchurch is the largest city on the South Island, and is located on the east coast of the island.

-We return the bikes, take off our boots and replace driving gear with light summer clothing.
-We spend the evening near the hotel, where we also have a farewell dinner together and get ready for the journey home.
+You return the bikes, take off your boots and replace driving gear with light summer clothing.

 Day 18: Departure Christchurch - Home travel

-We say goodbye to the magical New Zealand – Aotearoa Adventure and return home.
-Group travel by shuttle to the airport.
-Thanks for a great ride, good times and sincerely thank you for choosing to tour with Explorify.
+Say goodbye to the magical New Zealand – Aotearoa Adventure and return home.
+Thank you for choosing our New Zealand Self-Drive Tour.

-Also: Because of the time difference travelers from Europe will arrive home the date/day after departing.
+Note: Because of the time difference travelers from Europe will arrive home the date/day after departing the US.

 Prices per person (USD)

 From $8 895